 Closed: Thanksgiving, Christmas & New Year’s Day

-Is the West Point Museum & West Point Visitors Center Free?
+Is the West Point Military Museum & West Point Visitors Center Free?

 The Visitors Center and Museum are both FREE to visit.
 There is a donation box at the museum and donations are greatly encouraged and appreciated.